burakgoynuk/Health-Management-System/README.md

 Doctors can change patients' status and their treatment, if the patient should be treated in bed, underlying operations are done and patient is assigned to most empty room.
 Staffs can see the rooms they responsible for.

-Note that because of Oracle issues, system is not working now.
+Note that because of Oracle issues, system is not served from the web yet.
+But all unit and component tests of the system was done.

 Contributors:
 - Burak Goynuk